Housing Bubble Burst: Inside the Catastrophic Collapse of the Real Estate Market

 The Rise of the Housing Bubble

 Imagine walking down a street lined with beautiful houses, each one more stunning than the last.
 The lawns are perfectly manicured, the windows gleam in the sunlight, and the neighborhoods exude an air of prosperity.
-This was the scene in many cities across Canada and the United States during the early 2000s, as the real estate market experienced a period of unprecedented growth.
+This was the scene in many cities across Canada and the United States during the early 2000s, as the real estate market experienced a period of unprecedented .

 • Low Interest Rates: One of the key factors that fueled the housing bubble was the historically low interest rates set by central banks.
 In an effort to stimulate economic growth after the dot-com bubble burst in the early 2000s, central banks lowered interest rates to encourage borrowing and spending.
 This made mortgages more affordable for homebuyers, leading to a surge in demand for housing.